zachmccabe/zachmccabe.github.io/ntk.md

 ### Our correspondence

-+ If you sign up for email updates, I keep that email address so I can send you updates.
-And if you unsubscribe, I delete your email address.
-+ I will not share or sell your email address.
-+ Whenever possible I delete ephemeral correspondence immediately.
+Whenever possible I delete ephemeral correspondence immediately.
 However, you should *also* know that:

 1. US regulations do require that I retain some business-related correspondence for several years.
 2. Because I'm human I do take notes for myself.
 Because I'm human, I keep my digital notes encrypted. 🙊